AmmanVMS/space.api/README.md

 # space.api
-The [Space API](https://spaceapi.io/) endpoint for the Amman Valley MakerSpace.
+The [Space API](https://spaceapi.io/) endpoint for the Amman Valley MakerSpace, switched on and off with a big sign that is also a switch.

+- You can see a description of how to setup the [MyHackerspace app](#the-app-myhackerspace).
+- You can fork this repository to [set up a Raspberry Pi based HackerSpace status for your own space](#setup-for-your-hackerspace).

 ![app logo](https://user-images.githubusercontent.com/564768/180646227-e5a9dec4-6eba-4ac0-867f-9a7d7889ea16.png)